If you look up the best passive income ideas, you usually find ideas that require starting capital.

 3. Turn A Spare Room Into An Office

-This is one of the more creative ideas on this list but it’s honestly my favorite and something I’m personally doing right now.
+This is one of the more creative ideas to make money with a spare room, on this list but it’s honestly my favorite and something I’m personally doing right now.

 In a nutshell, this idea to make money with an empty room takes two steps: